smartfile/django-transfer/README.rst

     url('^/download/.*', 'myapp.views.download'),

-Will allow an optional trailing file name for our purposes.
+will allow an optional trailing file name for our purposes.
 You then must ensure that any links to your download view include the file name, like so::

     http://myapp.com/download/desired_filename.png

-When the user clicks that link, if you send file contents, and the browser decides to save them rather than render them, the filename will be populated in the "Save As" dialog.
+When the user clicks that link and the application sends file contents, the browser will obtain the file name from the URL.
+The browser may decide to render or save the file.
 You can force the issue (saving vs. rendering) by including a Content-Disposition header with the value "attachment;" excluding the (unsafe) filename.

 .. _SmartFile: http://www.smartfile.com/
 .. _Read more: http://www.smartfile.com/open-source.html